I Got Injured At Work What Now?

 Your workplace may have policies and procedures for reporting accidents that result in injury.
 The Occupational Safety and Health Administration (OSHA) requires many employers to keep a record of injuries and illnesses to help employers and their employees identify hazards, fix problems and prevent additional injuries and illnesses.
 Your supervisor or your company personnel/human resources (HR) department may request specific information about your accident and injury.
 There may be forms to complete or questions to answer.

-Provide the most accurate information you can to describe what happened in your work accident.
+Provide the most accurate information you can to describe what happened in your workplace accident.

 Your employer may also recommend a doctor for you to see.
 You can see any doctor you want for your initial office visit or emergency care.
 However, to qualify for workers’ compensation you must seek ongoing care from a Bureau of Workers’ Compensation (BWC)-certified medical provider.
 This doctor is referred to as the physician of record (POR) in workers’ compensation.